-7.1.15.2 Slew rate selection
+7.1.14.2 Slew rate selection

 The slew rate can be selected for optimized operation at 10.4 and 20 kBit/s as well as a fast baud rate for test and programming.
-The slew rate can be adapted with the bits LSR1:0 in the LIN Control register (LINCR).
+The slew rate can be adapted with the bits LSR1:0 in the LIN Control Register (LINCR).
 The initial slew rate is optimized for 20 kBit/s.

-7.1.15.3 J2602 conformance
+7.1.14.3 J2602 conformance

-To be compliant with the SAE J2602-2 specification, the J2602 feature has to be enabled in the LINCR register (bit DIS_J2602 sets to 0).
-The LIN transmitter is disabled in case of a V{SUP} undervoltage condition occurs and TXD is in Recessive state: the LIN bus goes in Recessive state and RXD goes high.
-The LIN transmitter is not disabled if TXD is in Dominant state.
+To be compliant with the SAE J2602-2 specification, the J2602 feature has to be enabled in the LINCR Register (bit DIS_J2602 sets to 0).
+The LIN transmitter is disabled if a V{SUP} undervoltage condition occurs and TXD is in the Recessive State: the LIN bus goes in Recessive State and RXD goes high.
+The LIN transmitter is not disabled if TXD is in Dominant State.
 A deglitcher on V{SUP} (t{J2602_DEG}) is implemented to avoid false switching.